menome/harvesterTemplate/HarvesterSetup.md

 ## Developing a REST harvester:
 For a REST harvester, first order of business is to remove the SQL processing code.

+### Setup API tokens and login information:
+The information regarding the endpoint, tokens and login must go into the **/app/config.js**  file

+Environment variables can be used to override the variables in the config as well.